Lexx: VHS

-Salter Street Films in conjunction with Koch Vision released the first season on four VHS as 'lost episodes' in 1996.
+Salter Street Films in conjunction with Koch Vision released the first season on four VHS tapes as 'lost episodes' in 1996.

 CFP Video, a distribution division of Columbia-TriStar Home Video, released a promo tape for 'I Worship His Shadow' in 1997.

-Paramount, in conjunction with Showtime, released the first season on four VHS in 1997.
+Paramount, in conjunction with Showtime, released the first season on four VHS tapes in 1997.

-Acorn Media released seasons 2 & 3 on VHS between 2001 & 2002.
+Acorn Media released seasons 2 and 3 on VHS between 2001 and 2002.

 Kult T.V., a subsidiary of Contender Limited, released season one on VHS as 'Lexx: Stories from the Dark Zone' in 1999.
 They also released season two on VHS, this time as 'Lexx: The Series' in 2000.